A7med7x7/ReproGen/README.md

 from utils.mlflow_log import log_git, log_gpu
 ```

-We wrote utility scripts to capture additional details beyond MLflow's native features.
+We wrote these utility scripts to capture additional details beyond MLflow's native features.
 Here is what each function does:

 ##### `log_git()` — Captures Code Versioning
 Uses Git commands (via subprocess) to log: